CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

             Sorter, Filter, FilterOperator, FilterType, YesNoBoolType) {
     ```

-2. We need to fix the onCreate function.
-We will change the object definition in the oBinding.create method.
+2. We need to update the onCreate function by modifying the object definition passed to the oBinding.create method.

     ```js
     onCreate: function () {